-- ► Only specialist personnel or the manufacturer's service team may carry out repairs on Ex-certified devices in accordance with national regulations. - ► Relevant standards and national regulations on hazardous areas, safety instructions and certificates must be observed. - ▶ Only use original spare parts from the manufacturer. - ▶ Please note the device designation on the nameplate.
-Only identical parts may be used as replacements. - ► Carry out repairs according to the instructions. - ► Only the manufacturer's service team is permitted to modify a certified device and convert it to another certified version.
+- ► Only specialist personnel or the Endress+Hauser service team may carry out repairs on Ex-certified devices in accordance with national regulations. - ► Relevant standards and national regulations on hazardous areas, safety instructions and certificates must be observed. - ▶ Use only original Endress+Hauser spare parts. - ▶ Please note the device designation on the nameplate.
+Only identical parts may be used as replacements. - ► Carry out repairs according to the instructions. - ▶ Only the Endress+Hauser service team is permitted to modify a certified device and convert it to another certified version.